 8. Don't ban the good stuff

 If you want to get a flat stomach, you'd be advised to avoid foods that cause bloating such as lentils, onion and broccoli.
 Ditch that thought!
 Lentils are a great source of protein as well as being rich in iron, onions – both raw and cooked - provide fibre and broccoli and broccoli is packed with Vitamins K and C. These foods are so good for you it'd be ridiculous to cut them from your diet.
-Explore our guide to how to eat healthily for more advice on this.

 9. Snack right

 Do you feel the need for a nibble at 11am and 4pm?
 You're not alone.
 These are very common times to feel a craving.
 But don't go hungry – try a handful of nuts, apple with peanut butter, Greek yogurt (not Greek-style) with fruit or a square of dark chocolate.

 And if you've done your daily exercise, don't reach for an unhealthy snack to 'reward' you afterwards – try a banana or some protein such as turkey.
 Unless you're a serious athlete you shouldn't really need to eat more after exercise.